KhotKeys/Eco-Friends-CO.LTD/README.md

-# Smart Waste Management System
+#Eco Friends CO.LTD

-# TrashWell
+# Waste Management

 # Link to the slide